Gvd0507/linux_config/readme.md

-these are the dotfiles for my Ubuntu 24.04 LTS + Hyprland dualboot setup.
+these are the dotfiles for my Ubuntu 24.04 LTS + Hyprland dualboot setup